Jualhalo/ScroogeCrypto/README.md

 ## Install

-To install the project, go to the project folder and run "npm install".
+To install the project, go to the project folder and run `npm install`.
-After it's done installing you can run the app with "ng serve" and navigating to http://localhost:4200/
+After it's done installing you can run the app with `ng serve` and navigating to http://localhost:4200/

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory

+## Unit tests

+Unit tests can be found in spec.ts files.
+Run `ng test` to run all unit tests.